ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 5. Shielded Coinbase for Miner Subsidy

 Optional - might be replaced by a Canopy checkpoint:
-A. Founders Reward Amounts
+1. Founders Reward Amounts
-B. Founders Reward Addresses
+2. Founders Reward Addresses

 The following contextual validation checks are out of scope for this RFC:
 * Transaction Fees